 Frame the story with a clear structure, maintain a candid tone about your misjudgments, and let your systematic improvements prove growth.
 The goal is to demonstrate resilience and strategic thinking, not claiming you never make mistakes.

-Getting from interested to earning takes five straightforward steps:
+If you want in, getting from interested to earning takes five straightforward steps:

 - Visit the DataAnnotation application page and click "Apply"